janezicmatej/tee-node3/tests/README.md

 ### Create a new wallet

-Use 3 data providers to create a new wallet with unique ID `foo`:
+Use 3 data providers to create a new wallet with unique walletId `foo` and keyId `bar`:

 ```bash
 ./tests/scripts/wallet/create_wallet.sh